Workflow-Manager-admin/sportifyshop-22807-fd2a5e79/sports_gear_frontend/README.md

 ## Customization

-Update categories, hero sections, or homepage banners as needed for festivals or seasonal themes!
+Update categories, homepage banners, or hero sections for fashion seasons or men's style trends!